Sports Tourism and the Cévennes National Park: The Transmodern Choice

 Arnaud, N., & Naulleau, M. (2015).
 The Social Acceptance of Restructuring in Practice: Between Normativity and Pragmatism.
 Insights from an Exploratory Case Study.
 Journal of Responsible Organization, 10(1), 37–50.

 Ateljevic, I. (2013).
-Visions of Transmodernity: A New Renaissance in Human History?
+Visions of Transmodernity: A New Renaissance of Human History?
 Integral Review, 9(2), 200–219.

 Blanchet, A., Ghiglione, R., Massonnat, J., & Trognon, A. (1987).
 Research Methods in the Sciences